 Early engineer and VP Engineering at Fog Creek Software.

 Director of Cell Biology at BioRestorative Therapies, a stem cell biotech company.
 Postdoc at U.C.
 Berkeley, where he focused on skeletal muscle aging.
-Received Ph.D. from the University of Nice Sophia Antipolis in France, where he studied stem cells and regenerative medicine.
+Received Ph.D. from the University of Nice Sophia Antipolis in France.

 Product Team Leader at Turing Pharmaceuticals.
 Postdoc at Dr. Conboy's lab in U.C.
 Berkeley working on aging and regenerative medicine.
-Received Ph.D. from the University of Nice Sophia Antipolis in France, with a focus on stem cells and differentiation.
+Received Ph.D. from the University of Nice Sophia Antipolis in France.

 Senior engineer, technical lead, and member of the early team at Khan Academy.
 Senior engineer at Google working on products like Google Calendar and Android.